-Religious Expression and The Tolerance of Religious Practices Religious expression
+Religious Expression and The Tolerance of Religious Practices Religious Expression

-been a failure in the business world to accommodate the religious expression needs of employees for decades.
-Religious discrimination, both towards current employees and employment applicants, is unfortunately not all that uncommon.
+While the United States was proudly built on the concept of religious freedom, there has been a failure in the business world to accommodate the religious expression needs of employees for decades.
+As a result, religious discrimination towards current employees and employment applicants is unfortunately not all that uncommon.
 Whether a company knowingly discriminates against an employee due to their religious beliefs or fails to accommodate a need innocently, they are violating Title VII.

 In 2015 the Supreme Court ruled that Abercrombie and Fitch, the clothing retailer, discriminated against an applicant due to her religious expression needs.
 According to the filing, Samantha Elauf, a practicing Muslim, was denied a position with the company because she refused to comply with the "look policy" held by the company.
 The policy banned head coverings for its employees.